-For example, Impressionism: has there ever been a depressing impressionist painting?
-Even during times of war and national tragedies, painting has maintained a positive attitude towards life.
+For example, Impressionism: has there ever been a depressing Impressionist painting?
+Even during times of war and national tragedies, painting seemed to maintain a positive attitude toward life.
 Today it’s different.
-Botero believes that now art is more about creating a scandal, or producing a shock.
+Botero believed that now art is more about creating a scandal or causing shock.
 Traditionally, that’s not what was done.
-Kindness predominates in his art, but from time to time he expresses his social commitment and paints pictures about torture.
+Kindness predominated in his art, but from time to time he expressed his social commitment and painted pictures of torture.

 According to the artist, bulls have always been an absorbing subject for him.
 For this reason, he did not agree with the prohibition of bullfights in Catalonia and Bogotá.
 In his judgment, everyone has the right to have hobbies.
 It is not the only cruel thing in life: hunting and fishing are cruel.
 People who eat lobsters and throw them into the pot are also cruel, but nobody says anything about that.
 This consummate artist maintains a very straightforward position on this subject.